Get Started

 # Step 3: Write an app

-file that uses the JavaScript SDK to join the room.
+Create an index.html file that uses the JavaScript SDK to join the room.

 You can include the SDK in your HTML file from https://sdk.virtualcareservices.net/dist/umd/vcs-realtime-sdk.min.js (opens new window).